-have fellowship with devils: ye cannot drink the cup of the Lord, and the cup of devils: ve cannot be partakers of the Lord's table, and of the table of devils.'
-(1 Cor. x.
-20, 21.)
-And in good earnest, incarnate devils (though that text do not directly speak of such) have too much of devil in them to be participants in a communion that can seem desirable, or is likely to be grateful, to serious Christians."
-I must avow it to all the world,-it is not this or that external form [which] I so much consider in the matter of Christian union and communion, as what spirit reigns in them with whom I would associate myself.
-How can I endure to approach those holy mysteries, wherein all are to "drink into one Spirit," and declare their union with the God of love, with the Emmanuel, God most nearly approaching us, "God with us," collecting and gathering us in unto Him as our common centre, whence the blessed Spirit of holy love is to diffuse itself through the whole body, all enlivened by that Spirit, and formed by it unto all kindness, benignity, goodness, and sweetness?
-With what significancy can I do so, (though I were never so well satisfied with the external forms and modes myself,) if it be apparent, I say, if apparent, [that] I must cast-in my lot and join myself with them (were they generally such) whose souls are under the dominion of the quite contrary spirit, that fills them with malignity, with mischievous dispositions and purposes, toward many a sincere lover of God that cannot be satisfied with those forms and modes, and who decline them only from a sense of duty to God, and a fear of offending against the high authority of their blessed, glorious Redeemer?
+were like you, under what notion were we to unite with them?"
+The apostle tells us, 1 Cor.
+10. 20.
+21. I would not that ye should have fellowship with devils, ye cannot drink the cup of the Lord and the cup of devils; ye cannot be partakers of the Lord's table, and of the table of devils. good earnest, incarnate devils (though that text do not directly speak of such) have too much of devil in them, to be participants in a communion, that can seem desirable, or is likely to be grateful to serious christians.
+I must avow it to all the world, it is not this or that external form I so much consider in the matter of Christian union and communion, as what spirit reigns in them with whom I would associate myself. can I endure to approach those holy mysteries, wherein all are to drink into one spirit, and declare their union with the God of love, with the Immanuel, God most nearly approaching us, God with us, collecting and gathering us in unto him as our common centre, whence the blessed spirit of holy love is to diffuse itself through the whole body, all enlivened by that spirit, and formed by it unto all kindness, benignity, goodness With what significancy can I do so (though and sweetness!
+I were never so well satisfied with the external forms and modes myself) if it be apparent (I say if apparent) I must cast in my lot and join myself with them (were they generally such) whose souls are under the dominion of the quite contrary spirit, that fills them with malignity, with mischievous dispositions, and purposes, towards many a sincere lover of God, that cannot be satisfied with those forms and modes, and who decline them only from a sense of duty to God, and a fear of offending against the high authority of their blessed, glorious Redeemer!

-I know, many are apt to justify themselves in their animosity and bitterness of spirit toward others, upon a pretence that they bear the same disaffected mind toward them.
-But beside that it is the most manifest and indefensible injustice, if they charge the innocent or such as they are not sure are guilty, if their own wrath and enmity be so potent in them as to enable their tainted, vicious imagination to create its object, or so to disguise and falsely clothe it as to render it such to themselves, as whereupon they may more plausibly pour out their fury; I say, beside that, how contrary is this vindictive spirit to the rules and spirit of the Christian religion!
-Is this to "love our enemies, to bless them that curse us and despitefully use us," &c.?
-How unlike the example of our blessed Lord, when, even in dying agonies, he breathed forth these words and his soul almost at once: "Father, forgive them," &c.; or of the holy martyr Stephen: "Lord, lay not this sin to their charge!"
-How unlike is that aptness to the retaliating of injuries, to the Christian temper which the renowned Calvin discovers in an epistle to Bullinger, speaking of Luther's severity toward him !-- "If Luther a thousand times," saith he, "call me devil, I will acknowledge him for a famous servant of God:" which passage both bishop Morton and bishop Davenant magnify him for; and the former saith, He herein spake "so calmly, so placidly, so indulgently, as if it were not a man, but humanity itself, that uttered the words."
+I know many are apt to justify themselves in their animosity, and bitterness of spirit towards others, upon a pretence that they bear the same disaffected mind towards them. sides that it is the most manifest, and indefensible injustice; if they charge the innocent, or such as they are not sure are guilty, if their own wrath and enmity be so potent in them as to enable their tainted vicious imagination to create its object, or so to disguise and falsely clothe it, as to render it such to themselves, as whereupon they may more plausibly pour out their I say besides that, how contrary is this vindictive spirit to the rules and spirit, of the Christian religion!
+Is this to love our enemies, to bless them that curse us, and despitefully How unlike the example of our blessed Lord when, even in dying agonies, he breathed forth these words and his soul almost at once, Father forgive them, &c: or of the holy martyr Stephen, Lord lay not this sin to their charge?

+How unlike is that aptness to the retaliating of injuries, to the Christian temper which the renowned Calvin discovers in an epistle to Bullenger, speaking of Luther's severity towards him: If Luther a thousand times (saith he) call me devil, I will acknowledge him for a famous servant of God; which passage both bishop Moreton and bishop Davenant, magnify him for, and the former saith, he herein spake so calmly, so placidly; so indulgently, as if it were not a man, but humanity itself that uttered the words.